-- A) The following are the responsibilities of the F&B Members: - 1) The F&B Member must give a workshop to student groups by appointment. - 2) The F&B Member must meet with student groups that contact them regarding their budget request before they come to F&B requesting funds. - 3) If needed, the F&B Member should schedule a meeting to help students with requisition procedures for requesting purchase orders, encumbrances, checks and transfers. - 4) The F&B Member should also be available to help student groups with filling out the paperwork for the budget process in Winter quarter.
+- A) Under following are the responsibilities of the Finance Committee Members: - 1) The Finance Committee Members must give a workshop to student groups by appointment. - 2) The Finance Committee Member must meet with student groups that contact them regarding their budget request before they come to the Finance Committee requesting funds. - 3) If needed, the Finance Committee Member must schedule a meeting to help students with requisition procedures for requesting purchase orders, encumbrances, checks, and transfers.

+4) The Finance Committee Member should also be available to help student groups with filling out the paperwork for the budget process in the Winter Quarter.